Residence community standards

 Welcome to your new home in residence at Brock University.

-The Department of Residences works hard to facilitate the successful sleep, study, and social life of nearly 2,800 students.
+Housing Services works hard to facilitate the successful “sleep, study, and social life” for all residence students.
 To do this, we must balance residents’ needs to ensure we reach the goals of high quality of life and academic success by the end of students’ time in residence.
-By knowing and adhering to our residence community guiding principles, residents make a significant contribution to these goals.
-The privilege of living in residence comes with the responsibility of abiding by Federal, Provincial, Regional and Municipal laws, following University policies, and upholding community standards.
+By knowing and adhering to our Residence Community Standards, residents make a significant contribution to these goals.
+The privilege of living in residence comes with the responsibility of abiding by Federal, Provincial, Regional and Municipal laws, following residence rules, and upholding community standards.

-Please note: When you submitted your online application you confirmed that you have read, understood and agreed to abide by these standards.
+Please note: When you submitted your online application and when you collected your keys you confirmed that you have read, understood and agreed to abide by these standards.

-The residence community is a unique environment and these guiding principles have been created to benefit both students and staff by clearly outlining behavioural expectations for students living in residence.
-The guiding principles define unacceptable behaviour, outline the levels and types of infractions, and describe both the manner in which infractions are enforced and the sanctions applied.
-Residents are expected to read and be aware of the information contained in this document.
+The residence community is a unique environment and these standards have been created to benefit both students and staff by clearly outlining behavioural expectations for residence students.
+The standards define unacceptable behaviour, outlines the levels and types of infractions, and describes both the manner in which infractions are enforced and the sanctions applied.
+Residents are expected to have read and be aware of the information contained in the standards.

 The goals of the community standards are:

-• To provide Department of Residences and Residence Life staff with a resource that outlines the course of disciplinary action for any unacceptable behaviour
+• To provide Housing Services and Residence Life Staff with a resource that outlines specifically the course of disciplinary action for any unacceptable behaviour.

-• To illustrate to students the importance of co-operation while living in residence
+• To illustrate to students the importance of co-operation while living in the residence community.

-The Residence Life staff (RLS) and Residence Action Council (RAC) will do their part to orient you to this environment through a variety of social, educational and recreational activities.
+The Residence Life Staff (RLS) and Residence Action Council (RAC) will do their part to orient you to this environment through a variety of social, educational and recreational activities.
 You, in turn, will be expected to do your part as a member of the community.
 Being a student in residence means that you are given both privileges and responsibilities to uphold.
-The information in the residence community guiding principles will orient you to the residence structure and services and to the regulations that help to ensure the rights of each community member.
+The information in the Residence Community Standards (RCS) will orient you to the residence structure and to the regulations that help to ensure the rights of each community member.
 You are responsible for knowing this information and meeting the standards of behaviour necessary for the development of the residence community.
 While you have a responsibility, you will certainly reap the benefits.
 Welcome to the challenge, the opportunity and the fun.
 We look forward to your arrival and an exciting year in residence!

 Student rights